 Don’t Allow Substance Abuse To Be An Excuse For Domestic Violence

 Take this time to evaluate your relationship and the relationship of others to register any signs of domestic violence.
 The trauma experienced by domestic violence victims can also lead to substance abuse.
-Domestic violence and substance abuse are independent problems that need complex treatment.
-You should not see them as one causing the other.
+In fact, domestic violence and substance abuse are independent problems that need complex treatment.
+Therefore, you should not see them as one causing the other.

 Contact San Antonio Recovery Center today at 866.957.7885 to seek help & to speak with a licensed substance abuse counselor.